CEED/Laghos/README.md

 ![Sedov blast image](data/sedov.png)

-#### Taylor-Green vortex
+#### Taylor-Green and Gresho vortices

-Laghos includes also a smooth test problem, that exposes all the principal computational kernels of the problem except for the artificial viscosity evaluation.
+Laghos includes also smooth test problems that expose all the principal computational kernels of the problem except for the artificial viscosity evaluation.